View Sylvia Hazle's Obituary on dnj.com and share memories

 Sylvia was a loving wife, mother, grandmother, and great grandmother.

-Along with her husband and parents, Sylvia was preceded in death by two brothers: Attos Leon Groves Jr. and Billy Joe Groves.
+Along with her husband and parents, Sylvia was preceded in death by two brothers: Attos Leon Groves Jr. and Billy Joe Groves and stepmother: Mary Anita Groves.

 Memorial contribution may be made in her memory to the .